Malcolm-Jamal Warner: Acting

 Warner co-starred in BET's 2011 scripted comedic television series Reed Between the Lines.
 He played the role of Alex Reed, an English professor married to Carla Reed, a psychologist played by former Girlfriends star Tracee Ellis Ross.
 The couple had three children: Kaci and Kenan Reynolds, Carla's children from a previous relationship, and Alexis Reed, their child together.
 The show highlighted the couple's ups and downs together as a blended family.
 In 2012, Warner was nominated for Outstanding Actor in a comedy series at the NAACP Image Awards for his role in Reed Between the Lines.

 On the third season (2014–2015) of TNT police procedural Major Crimes, Warner portrayed Lt.
 Chuck Cooper, a member of the LAPD's Special Investigation's Section.
 Warner portrayed Al Cowlings in the 2016 crime series American Crime Story production The People v.
 O.J Simpson, based on the events of the O. J. Simpson trial.
 Warner played prison counselor Julius Rowe on the sixth season (2016–2017) of USA's Suits.
 He also played the role of parole officer James Bagwell on Amazon Prime's show Sneaky Pete (2017–2019).
 From 2018 to 2023, he appeared as Dr. AJ "The Raptor" Austin on FOX's The Resident.
+Warner made his final on-screen appearance in FOX's Murder in a Small Town, guest starring on "Mother Love", the third episode of season two, which aired posthumously on October 7, 2025.